Znack/front-end-tips/javascript.md

 ## Good practices
 #### Avoid JavaScript where we can handle with pure HTML+CSS
- HTML and CSS are declarative, JavaScript is imperative - that's main reason why you should prefer HTML and CSS.
+ HTML and CSS are declarative, JavaScript is imperative - that's the main reason why you should prefer HTML and CSS.

-#### Readability have the highest priority
+#### Readability has the highest priority
- Any imperative code is a hard to maintain, so first of all try make the code the readable and easy to understand
+ Any imperative code is a hard to maintain, so first of all, try make the code the readable and easy to understand

 #### Don't use scripts from external sources
  The same as similar tip from [CSS](/front-end-tips/content/css.html#dont-use-styles-from-external-sources)

 #### Add all `<script>` before closing `</body>` tag
- This allow your site to show first content without blocking on code execution
+ This allows your site to show first content without blocking on code execution

-#### Learn how the browser render the page
+#### Learn how the browser renders the page
  This will allow you write applications with better performance and avoid a lot of mistakes while working with native DOM API.
 The good explanation [is here](http://www.phpied.com/rendering-repaint-reflowrelayout-restyle/)

-#### Handle the form's submit event, not click for the button
+#### Handle the form's submit event, not click the button
- Some users prefer submit a form with hitting Enter button inside the last input or pressing the Space button on `<input type="submit" />`
+ Some users prefer to submit a form with hitting Enter button inside the last input or pressing the Space button on `<input type="submit" />`

 #### All complex boolean instructions should be moved to function
  Avoid instruction with more than 1 operator inside of `if` conditions.
 Move such code `(allowUpdate) && ((user.isAdmin) || (user.role === item.owner)` to the separate function like `isAdminAndCanUpdate`

 #### Don't change the prototypes of built-in constructors
- Of course sometimes it is good move - to extend `String.prototype` или `Function.prototype` but extend it only with standard widely used functions.
-For example you can create polyfill for `Function.prototype.bind` if you know very good what you are doing
+ Of course, sometimes it is a good move - to extend `String.prototype` или `Function.prototype` but extend it only with standard widely used functions.
+For example, you can create polyfill for `Function.prototype.bind` if you know very good what you are doing

 #### Prefer array iterator functions to simple loops
  Usually `.map(...)`, `.filter(...)`, `.reduce(...)` methods are more readable then simple `for` and `while` loops.
 Additional advantage is the ability to export iterator-function separately and use it many times in different modules